Skip to main content

 State Licensing

 Passing the Computed Tomography Registry Exam does not necessarily mean you are automatically licensed to practiced computed tomography in your home state.
-Specific state requirements can be accessed here - opens in a new window.
+Specific state requirements can be accessed here.

 In general, state licensure follow one of these models: